Proposal Due Dates: May 1, 2025 at 5 p.m. ET

 Review

-Proposal review committees will be chaired by a Hillman associate director and be composed of Hillman members.
+Proposal review committees will be chaired by a Hillman senior leader and be composed of Hillman members.
 The review committees will be made up of both former awardees and ad hoc experts, chosen based on the applications received.
 Applications will be assigned to two reviewers having the appropriate expertise.
 Reviewers will score applications according to the criteria listed above, using the NIH scale of 1-9 (best to worst).
 Final funding decisions will be made by Hillman senior leadership based on the scientific review and programmatic needs.
 A brief summary statement will be provided to the applicant.

 Restrictions